5T33Z0/OC-Little-Translated/H_Boot-args/README.md

 ### Network-specific boot arguments
 |Boot-arg|Description|
 |:------:|-----------|
-**`dk.e1000=0`/`e1000=0`**|Prohibits `com.apple.DriverKit-AppleEthernetE1000` (Apple's DEXT driver) from attaching the Intel I225-V Ethernet controller used on higher end Comet Lake boards, so Apple's I225 kext driver is used instead.
-This is optional since most boards with an I225-V NIC are compatible with the DEXT driver.
-It may be required on Gigabyte boards and others, which can only use the kext driver, as the DEXT driver causes hangs.
-For macOS 12.3 and newer, use `e1000=0`.
-You can use both boot-args at the same time in case you are running both macOS Big Sur and Monterey on your system.
+**`dk.e1000=0`/`e1000=0`** (Big Sur and Monterey only)| Prohibits Intel I225-V Ethernet Controller from using `com.apple.DriverKit-AppleEthernetE1000.dext` (Apple's new Driver Extension) and use `AppleIntelI210Ethernet.kext` instead.
+This is optional since most boards with an I225-V NIC are compatible with the .dext version of the driver.
+It's required on some Gigabyte boards which can only use the .kext driver.</br>:warning: These boot-args no longer work in macOS Venture, since the .kext version was removed from the `IONetworkingFamily.kext` located under /S/L/E/!

 ### Other useful boot arguments
 |Boot-arg|Description|